getify/You-Dont-Know-JS/scope-closures/ch4.md

 ### Developer Tools Console/REPL

-Recall from *Get Started* Chapter 1 that Developer Tools don't create a completely adherent JS environment.
-They do process JS code, but they also bend the UX of the interaction in favor of being most friendly to developers (aka, developer experience -- DX).
+Recall from Chapter 1 in *Get Started* that Developer Tools don't create a completely adherent JS environment.
+They do process JS code, but they also bend the UX of the interaction in favor of being most friendly to developers (aka, developer experience, or DX).

 In some cases, favoring DX when typing in short JS snippets, over the normal strict steps expected for processing a full JS program, produces observable differences in code behavior between programs and tools.
 For example, certain error conditions applicable to a JS program may be relaxed and not displayed when the code is entered into a developer tool.

 With respect to our discussions here about scope, such observable differences in behavior may include:

-* the behavior of the global scope
+* The behavior of the global scope

-* hoisting (see Chapter 5)
+* Hoisting (see Chapter 5)

-* block-scoping declarators (`let` / `const`, see Chapter 6) when used in the outermost scope
+* Block-scoping declarators (`let` / `const`, see Chapter 6) when used in the outermost scope

-Even though while using the console/REPL it seems like statements entered in the outermost scope are being processed in the real global scope, that's not strictly accurate.
+Although it might seem, while using the console/REPL, like statements entered in the outermost scope are being processed in the real global scope, that's not strictly accurate.
 The tool emulates that to an extent, but it's emulation, not strict adherence.
 These tool environments prioritize developer convenience, which means that at times (such as with our current discussions regarding scope), observed behavior may deviate from the JS specification.

 The take-away is that Developer Tools, while optimized to be convenient and useful for a variety of developer activities, are **not** suitable environments to determine or verify some of the explicit and nuanced behaviors of an actual JS program context.